OfqualGovUK/ofqual-standards-patterns/docs/standards/backend-development-standards.md

 This enables us to identify easily in the logs where the issue manifested.

-### Requirement 3
-Specific Technology Guidance - C Sharp / ASP.NET  Core
+### Setting up C Sharp / ASP.NET  Core
-Setting up a new system
-In addition to the setup standard should include:
+In addition to the setup standard, when setting up in C Sharp / ASP.NET Core, you MUST also include:
 - A landing page for development purposes.
 This should only be available when ASPNETCORE_ENVIRONMENT is set to DEVELOPMENT
 - Unit and Integration tests
 - An appropriate Dockerfile for the project
 - Separate Infrastructure and Core projects
-The main project is used for storing the Program.cs, appsettings, and Controllers in their own folder Core is used for Models, Interfaces for structures and Enums Infrastructure is used for Services, Repositories and other supporting items such as Mappers Serilog for appropriate logging control
+- The main project is used for storing the Program.cs, appsettings, and Controllers in their own folder.
+- Core is used for Models, Interfaces for structures and Enums
+- Infrastructure is used for Services, Repositories and other supporting items such as Mappers
+- Serilog for appropriate logging control

 ### Organisation and Naming conventions
 The models folder MUST be structured with